Saturday, November 18, 2017

 I was left thinking that while Abraham Lincoln was also a man of his time,

-as Attila The Hun or Adolf Hitler, who admired Lincoln's best efforts
+or Adolf Hitler, the latter of whom admired Lincoln's best efforts

-to kill states' rights in his book, "Mein Kampf".
+to kill states' rights as recorded in his book, "Mein Kampf".

 remembering my visit to see the Lincoln Memorial in Washington DC